olenbetong/react-data-object-connect/README.md

 #### ⚠ Breaking changes

  - Structure of dist and es folders have changed.
-Hooks moved up one level, and files now use camel case instead of hyphens.
-   - Hooks moved out of hooks folder to shoren imports
+   - Hooks moved out of hooks folder to shorten import statements
    - File names use camelCase instead of kebab-case
    - dataObjectConnect renamed to connect
    - dataObjectHooks renamed to hooks